Abhinav-ranish/MassFileRenamer/README.md

 # Python-Ransomware
-Made With 💖 and Py
+Made With 💖 and Java & Py

+Java one works on point.

 ### <<< Please dont copy without Credits >>> @cc insta- abhinav.ranish or github - abhinav-ranish